TomWolffATB/coatrack/system-integration-testing/README.md

-### Testing with IntelliJ
+### Testing with Firefox Instance as GUI

+* This feature does only work for remote hosts like ````coatrack.eu```` or ```dev.coatrack.eu```.
-* To see what actually happens behind the scenes, you can execute the tests in IntelliJ on a Windows machine only.
+* To see what actually happens behind the scenes, you can execute the tests via your IDE on a Windows machine only.
 You also require following installations:
-  * wget and curl (propbably already installed by default, check via CLI)
+  * wget and curl (probably already installed by default, check via CLI)
   * [geckodriver](https://github.com/mozilla/geckodriver/releases) (at least version 0.30)
   * firefox
-  * openjdk-11
+  * java (openjdk-11)
-* And you have to make them accessible for the CLI by setting the proper Environment Variables (PATH).
+* You also have to make them accessible for the CLI by setting the proper Environment Variables (PATH).